 H4 receptors are located in mast cells, thymus, spleen, bone marrow, colon, small intestine, and basophils.
 (Associated with the inflammatory response, regulating white blood cell release from bone marrow.)

 Problems with abnormally high levels of brain histamine (known as histadelia), were first presented to us by Dr. Carl Pfeiffer in his book Nutrition and Mental Illness many years ago.
-It can lead to headaches and migraines, insomnia or disrupted sleep, hyperactivity, attention deficit, depression, obsessive compulsive tendencies, high libido, sexual addition, gambling addiction, abnormal fears, a racing brain, crying easily, aggressiveness and schizophrenia.
+It can lead to headaches and migraines, insomnia or disrupted sleep, hyperactivity, attention deficit, depression, obsessive compulsive tendencies, high libido, sexual addiction, gambling addiction, abnormal fears, a racing brain, crying easily, aggressiveness and schizophrenia.
 Alcohol, heroin and other narcotics block histamine, providing some temporary relief from the high histamine symptoms, thus why many high histamine people become addicted to drugs and alcohol.

 Low levels of brain histamine, also made known to us by Dr. Pfeiffer and referred to as histapenia, may result in paranoia, ear ringing, visual or auditory hallucinations, fatigue, low libido, sensitivity to medications, irritability, and grandiose plans without the energy to see them through.
 If histamine is too low, then dopamine levels become elevated and high levels of dopamine can produce many psychological disturbances.
 Histamine levels are found to be lower in the brain’s of people with Alzheimer’s and elevated in people with Parkinson’s.

-High histamine in other parts of the body produce watery eyes, runny nose, congestion, sneezing, wheezing, itching, hives, inflammation, gastrointestinal disturbances (e.g. nausea, vomiting), heart palpitations, fainting, changes in blood pressure (up or down), and motion sickness to name a few.
+High histamine in other parts of the body produces watery eyes, runny nose, congestion, sneezing, wheezing, itching, hives, inflammation, gastrointestinal disturbances (e.g. nausea, vomiting), heart palpitations, fainting, changes in blood pressure (up or down), and motion sickness to name a few.
 While too little could lead to insufficient gastric acid secretion that could contribute to microbial overgrowth and gastrointestinal problems.

 So like all things in the body, the key is balance; too much or too little histamine will lead to negative effects.
 However, it seems that excess histamine is a more common problem than low, so that is what we will focus on the most in this discussion.